 Perhaps the yellow version is the Rams’ most iconic set of horns, the original color that dates back to 1948.
 These horns lasted until 1963, when the team introduced white the following season.

-The Rams ditched the yellow horns in 2000, just one year removed from winning the Super Bowl, which is described in the next section in further detail.
+The Rams ditched the yellow horns in 2000, just one year removed from winning the Super Bowl, which is described in the next section in further detail, but first a little more on the yellow horns.

 In 2009, the NFL approved the use of the Rams’ throwback uniforms to commemorate the 1999 team’s Super Bowl win.
 They continued to wear the blue and yellow look as an alternate and in 2016, would wear the look twice (yellow-horned helmets three times as a result of the NFL Color Rush), as well as in 2017.